the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 ## Onboarding Document Guidelines

 Your project can have an onboarding document, manual or folder of resources.
-This creates a set of shared expectations and acts as a reference for new members to find information about resources, or who to ask for help if they have a problem.
+This creates a set of shared expectations and acts as a reference for new members to find information about resources.
+It should also contain information about who to ask for help if they have a problem.

 ### Suggested Sections and Content